xuankimtran/docs-1/pages/katalon-studio/docs/proxy-preferences.md

 ## Authentication Proxy

-The proxy configurations in this section are used for all network connections to authenticate with Katalon Servers, including Katalon account authentication, Katalon Auto-updater, Katalon TestOps, and  Katalon Store integration, sample projects provider, AMI Authentication, etc)
+The proxy configurations in this section are used when connecting and authenticating to Katalon servers.
+This affects account and AMI authentication, but also Katalon TestOps and Store integration, the Katalon auto-updater, sample projects providers, and more.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/proxy-preferences/auth-proxy.png" width="70%" alt="Authentication proxy">